perlindgren/lean_vips/README.md

 Already now you can use `lean_vips`, as a way to write and simulate VIPS assembly programs, without knowing exactly how the modelling of the VIPS in Lean is implemented.

+You will find additional examples in the `LeanVips/Basic.lean`.

+The `imem_sum`shows an imperative version of arithmetic summation.

 Notice here, the complete definition of VIPS in Lean is less than 100 lines of code (the rest of the code is examples and proofs), Lean as a programming language allows for succint "lean" implementations.

 ## The VIPS model in Lean